ARM-software/psa-api/doc/crypto/api/keys/attributes.rst

         An implementations can report attribute values that are equivalent to the original one, but have a different encoding.
 For example, an implementation can use a more compact representation for types where many bit-patterns are invalid or not supported, and store all values that it does not support as a special marker value.
 In such an implementation, after setting an invalid value, the corresponding get function returns an invalid value which might not be the one that was originally stored.

     This is an implementation-defined type.
-Applications that make assumptions about the content of this object will result in in implementation-specific behavior, and are non-portable.
+Applications that make assumptions about the content of this object will result in implementation-specific behavior, and are non-portable.

     An attribute object can contain references to auxiliary resources, for example pointers to allocated memory or indirect references to pre-calculated values.
 In order to free such resources, the application must call `psa_reset_key_attributes()`.
 As an exception, calling `psa_reset_key_attributes()` on an attribute object is optional if the object has only been modified by the following functions since it was initialized or last reset with `psa_reset_key_attributes()`: